(originally published 28 March 2015)

-If I only had one night in Delhi, I would choose to dine at The Spice Route (http://www.theimperialindia.com/the_spice_route/).
+If I had 2 nights in Delhi, I would choose to dine at The Spice Route (http://www.theimperialindia.com/the_spice_route/).
 This was truly an experience worth every penny!
 The interior design was like nothing I have every seen, the food exquisite, and the overall mood of the hotel (The Imperial) breathtaking.

 If you have the time, and the money, you must go to Agra to see the Taj Mahal.
 It may sound touristy, and it’s a long drive, but trust me when I tell you it is worth every second.

 In Delhi itself, and if you have the stamina for some jostling and some haggling and a lot of horn-honking, you must experience Old Delhi.
 Everyone told me to try the street food – I couldn’t and I’m not sure you should unless you have a handy dose of antibiotic treatments and a lot of hand-sanitizer – but everything else about Old Delhi is amazing.
 It makes the soukes of Morocco seem quaint and calming!

 Delhi is an amazing place full of joy and sadness, and riches and destitution, and not something that is easily explained or enthusiastically promoted, but I don’t regret going and I sincerely hope that I will be able to return sometime soon and share more of my findings with you.